gnosis/dex-docs/docs/tutorial-integrations.md

 - [Node](https://nodejs.org/en/)
 - [Yarn](https://yarnpkg.com/) or alternatily you could use the node package manager `npm` included with Node.

-To follow this tutorial more interactively, please clone the following github repository containing all the relevant code being referenced.
+To follow this tutorial more interactively, please clone the following Github repository containing all the relevant code being referenced.

 ```sh
 git clone https://github.com/gnosis/dex-integration-tutorial
 cd dex-integration-tutorial
 ```

-This guide will focus primarily on interacting with dex-contracts (i.e. the Gnosis Protocol Smart contracts) and writing a minimally functional integration with synthetix exchange.
+This guide will focus primarily on interacting with dex-contracts (i.e. the Gnosis Protocol Smart contracts) and writing a minimally functional integration with Synthetix protocol.
 Note that the README in the cloned repository may be updated with additional integrations (such as Uniswap) in the future.

 ## Project Initialization and Network Configuration